emse-sas/sca-ip/README.rst

-sca-ip
+sca-ip : SCABox IP repository
 ***************************************************************

 Overview
 ===============================================================

-This repository contains IPs for the SCABox project :
+This repository contains IPs related to side-channel analysis used in the SCABox project

 - Cores : cryptographic accelerators
 - Sensors : power sensors
 - Acquisition : synchronous sensors monitoring

-Each IP in this repository contains the following :
+Each IP in this repository is provided with all the interface needed to be reusable in any Vivado block design

 - RTL designs
 - AXI4-Lite interface
+- IP custom GUI
 - Embedded drivers

 The IPs have been tested on the Zybo-Z7010 board but are meant to work on any Xilinx board